mert-devops/Gcloud-GKE-APP-Project/README.md

 ## Instructions
 1- Install Requirements <br/>
-2- Create a project and Enable Billing on create Gcloud Project <br/>
+2- Create a project and Enable Billing on the created Google Cloud Project <br/>
 3- Update projectconfig.json with your prefered settings <br/>

 You may just use default values I've checked-in. <br/>